mit-pdos/sigmaos/cpython3.11/Doc/library/logging.handlers.rst

       want to override this if you want to use blocking behaviour, or a timeout, or a customized queue implementation.

-   .. attribute:: listener

-      When created via configuration using :func:`~logging.config.dictConfig`, this attribute will contain a :class:`QueueListener` instance for use with this handler.
-Otherwise, it will be ``None``.

-      .. versionadded:: 3.12

 .. _queue-listener: